organicaudio/useful-code-snippets2/docs/kuberentes.md

 base objects:
 - pod - to run container
-- service - ro access pods
+- service - to access pods
 - volume - to persists data from pods
 - namespace - to separate objects